Don’t you just love getting lost in old medieval streets, knowing that you’ll find something major and astounding around the next corner?

 Rome has been like that for me since I was little and even though I’ve been there what seems like a million times, I still enjoy just getting lost in the streets of the historic center.

 The grandeur of Rome never ceases to amaze me and I want you to get the most out of the city too.
-That’s why I created this itinerary for 4 days in Rome.
+That’s why I created this itinerary for 4 days in Rome, so that you can enjoy an epic long weekend in Italy‘s capital city.

 But before we look at what to do in Rome in 4 days, there is some practical information you’ll need to know.